cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/mixtureSolvents/README.md

-# Calculates mixture of solvents volume to reach specific concentration
+# Calculate mixture of solvents volume to reach specific concentration

-For some reaction it is important to calculate the solvent to reach a specific concentration and in some cases it can be a mixture of solvents.
+For some reactions it is important to calculate the solvent to reach a specific concentration and in some cases it can be a mixture of solvents.

 The reagent table allows dealing with mixture of solvent.
 In this case we would like to work in DMSO/H<sub>2</sub>O in a ratio (70/30):